hakavlad/nohang/README.md

 ### Status

-The program is unstable and some fixes are requird before the first stable version will be released.
+The program is unstable and some fixes are required before the first stable version will be released.
 (Need documentation, translation, review.)

 ### Download